StackVista/stackstate-agent-integrations/openmetrics/README.md

 ### Metrics

-All metrics collected by the OpenMetrics check are forwarded to Datadog as custom metrics.
+All metrics collected by the OpenMetrics check are forwarded to StackState as custom metrics.

 ### Service Checks